sabrina160/CSE715_Project-Code/README.md

 # Results Summary
 The progressive approach shows consistent improvement:
 - Basic VAE →	Better than PCA baseline
-- ConvVAE →	Improved feature richness
+- ConvVAE →	It does not consistently improve clustering performance compared to the basic VAE
 - CVAE (β-VAE) → Best clustering performance

 Final CVAE Performance: